+Transposition across block boundaries

 Marking an irreparably corrupt segment as crux

 Any passage that is transmitted in unintelligible or otherwise apparently corrupt form, and which you are not able to repair by conjectural emendation, is to be marked as a so-called “crux” by wrapping it in <sic>.
 Make sure that readings of all witnesses are recorded in an <app> wrapped around the <sic>, using <lem> and <rdg> in the usual way, unless the crux passage is found as such without variant readings in all your witnesses.
 Should the witnesses not be in precise agreement, yet none evidently be more acceptable than the rest, try to represent in <sic> what seems to be the corrupt reading from which they all derive (no need for any @type on <lem> in this case), or adopt the reading of one of the witnesses (with or without applying any cosmetic normalization).
 Any text segment ABC wrapped in <sic> without that element in turn being wrapped in <choice> will be displayed in obeli: †ABC†.